 Graduate Student Researchers (GSRs) qualify for full fee and tuition remission if they meet the following criteria: a) they are appointed for at least 35% (all GSR appointments combined) over the three months of the quarter, or who work at least 140 hours during the 10 weeks of instruction, b) have appointments that begin within the first three weeks of the quarter.
 Full fee and tuition remission includes the payment of tuition, health insurance for all eligible students, non-resident tuition supplement for international students, and non-resident tuition supplement for domestic students during their first year only.
+GSRs whose appointment is at least 25% time qualify for partial tuition fee remission and payment of health insurance.
+Not covered by partial fee remission is non-resident tuition (NRST).
+These remaining fees are the sole responsibility of the students unless the department or an advisor has promised to cover these costs.
 Please refer to the following website for fee structure tables illustrating fee remissions: